Lan-Game-Studios/bevy-progressbar/README.md

 | 0.6.0   | 0.12         |

 ## TODO
+- [x] optimize the image creation, by just doing one line and let the gpu use nearst neighbour to scale the texture
 - [ ] (optional) render an outline of the progessbar
 - [ ] (optional) allow or rounded corners